alip67/Efeective-Resistance-Computation/README.md

 **Arguments**
 * **epsilon** Signifies the amount of relative error in the effective resistance approximation.
-* **method** Specifies the method of approximation to be used - 'ext' is the exact calculation of effective resistance, 'ssa' the original Spielman-Srivastva algorithm, and 'kts' as the Koutis et al. implementation.
+* **method** Specifies the method of approximation to be used - 'ext' is the exact calculation of effective resistance, 'spl' the original Spielman-Srivastva algorithm, and 'kts' as the Koutis et al. implementation.